roogue/osu-collector-dl/README.md

 > It can be due to the program is waiting for the next burst of download requests to prevent unwanted rate limits or IP bans.
 You can also try pressing Enter on your keyboard to see if that prompts the program to continue.
 This can sometimes happen if you accidentally clicked on the terminal window, which can cause the program to pause.

+### I’ve reached my daily download limit.
+How can I get the remaining beatmaps?

+> You can use [Collection Manager](https://github.com/Piotrekol/CollectionManager) (CM) by Piotrekol along with the generated .osdb file to download the missing beatmaps.
+Alternatively, you can wait until the limit resets the next day.

 ### I accidentally downloaded the wrong collection.
 How can I stop the downloads?

 > To stop the downloads, you can simply close the terminal window.
 This will terminate the program.
 Alternatively, you can try pressing CTRL+C on your keyboard, which will send a signal to the program to stop running.